keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - In fact the overlapping ring can be an unusual configuration, leading to things like [Möbius armoaticity](https://commons.wikimedia.org/wiki/File:Mobius_v_huckel_aromatic.png)

+- Some more of  Seth Olsen's papers? amongst others
-- Dyes are still a testbed for theoretical chemistry.
+	- Dyes are still a testbed for the theoretical chemistry of colour.
 Like revisiting the [classic green and red dyes](https://pubs.acs.org/doi/abs/10.1021/jp309006e)
-- Some more of  Seth Olsen's papers? amongst others
-- Link back to GFP chromophores etc?
+	- Some very interesting work on how dyes reveal the chemical relationships that determine the nature of electronic transitions.
+[A Modified Resonance-Theoretic Framework for Structure−Property Relationships in a Halochromic Oxonol Dye]() -Seth Olsen, *Journal of Chemical Theory and Computation* **2010**, *6*, 4, 1089-1103.
+The absorbance wavelength of an asymmetric dye is no redder than the mean wavelength of its symmetric parents and deviates from this by a blue shift which increases as the difference in basicity of the terminal groups.
+{:.note title="Brooker's Deviation Rule"}
+-["Absorption and resonance in dyes"](https://doi.org/10.1103/RevModPhys.14.275), *Reviews of Modern Physics*, **14**, 275, **(1942)**

 - % Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)
 - % Azulene from azure 'blue' and the -ene suffix of double bonds.